Incuube/Hyber-SDK-Java/README.md

 ```

 You may add whatever available channels you want, however if specific channel is not enabled for you,
 there will be no delivery via this channel.
+If sms channel is present, it must be last in chain.

-For each channel mandatory parameters are text for this channel and TTL
+For each channel mandatory parameter is TTL
 (time-to-live, how long we try to send message via this channel before considering it expired)
 Channels will be used in same order you added them.

 Create specific message for partner push
 ```java